Erratum: Caroli formula in near-field heat transfer between parallel graphene sheets [PHYSICAL REVIEW B 96, 155437

-This erratum aims to correct 1) the wrong expressions, 2) some typographical errors, and 3) some erroneous points made in discussion of the disparity of heat flux ratios between our full RPA model and the local conductivity model, appearing in the original paper \cite{Caroli_PhiG}, which might confuse or mislead readers.
+This erratum aims to correct 1) the wrong expressions, 2) some typographical errors,\,3) some erroneous points made in discussion of the disparity of heat flux ratios between our full RPA model and the local conductivity model, and 4) the lower bound of the characteristic distance scale comparable to the graphene thermal length, appearing in the original paper \cite{Caroli_PhiG}, which might confuse or mislead readers.
 Collectively, they don't change the key physics we sought to present.
-In the following, whenever we say the/ our original paper, it refers to Ref. \cite{Caroli_PhiG}.\\ First, we would like to correct wrong expressions: \begin{enumerate} \item In Eq.(A1), the electronic annihilation and creation operators were given wrongly in the paper.
+In the following, whenever we say the/ our original paper, it refers to Ref. \cite{Caroli_PhiG}.\\ First, we would like to correct wrong expressions: \begin{enumerate} \item In Eq.
+(A1), the electronic annihilation and creation operators were given wrongly in the paper.
 They should be as follows: $c_{\textbf{k}}^{(l)}=\left(c_{A\,\textbf{k}}^{\quad (l)}, c_{B\,\textbf{k}}^{\quad (l)}\right)^{T}$; ${c_{\textbf{k}}}^{\dagger\,(l)}=\left({c_{A\,\textbf{k}}}^{\dagger\,(l)}, {c_{B\,\textbf{k}}}^{\dagger\,(l)}\right)$.
 This does not affect our calculations, presentation of key physics, nor conclusions for this was only an accidental misimplementation during the drafting phase of the paper. \item The statement $\Pi^{r} \rightarrow \sum_{j,\,j'}\Pi^{r}_{jj'}$ above Eq.
 (D1) should be restated as: $\Pi^{r} \rightarrow \frac{1}{4}\sum_{j,\,j'}\Pi^{r}_{jj'}$.
 The division by 4 is to give the sense of averaging over four components of $\Pi^{r}_{jj'}$, when A and B sublattices are indistinguishable.
 This statement is not used elsewhere in the paper and, therefore, does not affect our calculations, presentation of key physics, nor conclusions.

 \end{enumerate}